scbenet/tokenizer/README.md

 # tokenizer
-Search engine tokenizer written in Python 3.9
+Search engine tokenizer written in Python

-No dependencies required to run code as is, only Python 3.9+

 Code for generating vocabulary growth graph uses matplotlib, however code and import statement are commented out so code can be run as is